 5. Anchovies in Vernazza, Italy

 Anchovies are a local specialty of the Cinque Terre region where expert fishermen still use traditional fishing techniques to catch them.
 In this region, anchovies are eaten fresh and prepared in many different ways.
-We had the “Misto di acciughe delle 5 terre” in Vernazza at the Ristorante Belforte, which translates to “mix of anchovies of the Cinque Terre”.
-They were fresh, salty and sweet with different tones of flavors determined by the variety of spices and techniques used to cook them.
-They are definitely a treat and a explosion of flavor to your taste buds.
+In Vernazza at the Ristorante Belforte, we had the “Misto di acciughe delle 5 terre” which translates to “mix of anchovies of the Cinque Terre”.
+They were fresh, salty, and sweet with different tones of flavors determined by the variety of spices and techniques used to cook them.
+They are definitely a treat and an explosion of flavor to your taste buds.
 If you ever find yourself visiting the Cinque Terre just give this dish a try, you will find it easily on most menus.
-So if you are looking for a fancy dinner with a great view, Ristorante Belforte is the place to be.
+And if you are looking for a fancy dinner with a great view, Ristorante Belforte is the place to be.

 If you enjoyed this article please subscribe to the blog!